tsmithcode/MillionDollarDotnetSnippets/README.md

-# 💼 MillionDollarDotnetSippets
-A practical, battle-ready utility library to accelerate development velocity across APIs, CLI, Blazor, WinForms, and everything in between.

-## 💼 100 Code Snippets for the $1M .NET 8 Consultant
+# 💼 100 Code Snippets for the $1M .NET 8 Consultant

 > Build in hours what others build in weeks.
 > This repo is your unfair advantage.

+A practical, battle-ready utility library to accelerate development velocity across APIs, CLI, Blazor, WinForms, and everything in between.

 ## 🧠 About This Repo